Andrettin/Wyrmsun/readme.txt

 - Fixed one tile which was wrongly set to be dry mud, when it should be mud.
 - Added the Northern Wastelands map (Nidavellir).
 - Added two potions of healing to the Brown Hills map.
+- Added the Hall of Lyr map (Nidavellir, uses dungeon tileset).

 * Miscellaneous
 - The player now receives a warning message when new versions of Wyrmsun reset the allocation of technology points in the tech tree.